 Not Everything That's Available for Freelancer Work Online

-That, this list excludes a lot of other sites, the ones that are more niche-oriented, but it's a start.
-Niche-oriented sites that provide freelance work online certainly take more effort to get into, and the process is less impersonal and more invested than the process you have to go through on the sites listed.
+This list excludes a lot of other sites, the ones that are more niche-oriented, but it's a start.
+Niche-oriented sites that provide freelance work online certainly take more effort to get into, and the process is less impersonal and more invested than the process you have to go through on the sites listed here.

 © Martin Wensley, 2019-2021 — Freelancer Work Online through These Platforms, Ad Venues, and Portals